 Superficial friendships can provide all manner of benefits, says Kwong: "You might do different things together and get new perspectives because you don't have a 'habit' with this person, you get to be a free and easygoing person who can forget about your problems for the night and that person doesn't have a preconceived idea of who you are and what you think, you have a light-hearted, fun and easy companion without baggage."

 By definition, a low-risk friendship means that very little is required of you.
 The high-stakes ones can entail arguments, anger, tears, heartbreak.
-I hear stories of friendships that have ended because one party failed to drop everything and hotfoot it 200 miles to attend a christening, friendships that have dissolved because one person didn’t send a Christmas card for three years in a row (actually, that could have been me).
+I hear stories of friendships that have ended because one party failed to drop everything and hotfoot it hundreds of kilometres to attend a christening, friendships that have dissolved because one person didn’t send a Christmas card for three years in a row (actually, that could have been me).
 Who needs this sort of pressure in a friendship?
 However, Kwong argues, "the beauty of those high-stakes friendships can also be knowing you have that 'person' who will be with you through the highs and lows of life."

 Kwong (and I) would argue that flaky friends are just as valid as high-stakes friends.
 However, she adds, "it is worth knowing they are flaky.
 So if you are inviting someone to something and you know it's vital they turn up on time, or at all, then perhaps a flaky friend isn't the best one to invite.
 However, if the event is some casual group drinks, then invite the flaky friend who is usually up for a laugh and adds a different dynamic to the event."